simul/simul.github.io/ref/simul/base/ProfileData.md

 Fields
 ---

-**maxTime** < Time in ms taken by this event, including its children, in this instance. < Time in ms taken by this event, including its children, in this instance.
+**maxTime**  < Time in ms taken by this event, including its children, in this instance.

-**frameTime** < The longest this event has taken in the present process. < The longest this event has taken in the present process.
+**frameTime**  < The longest this event has taken in the present process.

-**start** < Time in ms taken by this event, including all the times it occurs in a frame. < Time in ms taken by this event, including all the times it occurs in a frame.
+**start**  < Time in ms taken by this event, including all the times it occurs in a frame.